SAP/odbc-cpp-wrapper/README.md

 #### Visual Studio 2015 and later

-- Generate a Vistual Studio solution
+- Generate a Visual Studio solution
     ```
     cmake ..
     ```